Sexual Misconduct Information/Reporting (Title IX)

 Reporting sexual misconduct to the police

 Choose this path if you wish to report an assault and possibly pursue criminal prosecution.
 Any of the Schoolcraft staff members indicated on this chart can help you in arranging initial contact between you and the police.
 Once you report a crime to the police, however, the College has no control over the investigative and legal process that may result.

 You may choose to call Schoolcraft College Police Department at 734-462-4424 for help in securing a crime scene, contacting necessary law enforcement, and/or contacting emergency medical aid.
 Calling the Schoolcraft College Police Department will involve further contact with a College administrator representing Student Services.

 If you are a target, you may fear taking action.
 You may think people won’t believe you or may blame you.
 Remember, sexual harassment is not your fault.
 There are many who will support you.
 Questions about definitions, confusion about specific incidents, or anything related to sexual harassment can be discussed with individuals on campus who have been trained to help.

 What happens if I report sexual misconduct?

 Schoolcraft College will take immediate and appropriate action in response to reports of sexual misconduct.
-Filing a report with the Campus Police Authority will not obligate you to prosecute, nor will it subject you to scrutiny or judgmental opinions from officers.
+Filing a report with the Schoolcraft College Police Department will not obligate you to prosecute, nor will it subject you to scrutiny or judgmental opinions from officers.
 It will provide the opportunity for collection of evidence helpful to the investigation.